Premier Sports: Availability

-Viaplay Sports operates on satellite provider Sky.
+Premier Sports operates on satellite provider Sky.
 MSK and MSK Extra were added to Sky on 25 September 2009 and relabelled Premier Sports and Premier Sports Extra on 29 July 2010.
 On 13 June 2013, Premier Sports Extra closed with its Sky EPG slot believed to have been sold to the Muslim World Network, which launched on the same day.
 Premier Sports Extra only operated for a limited number of hours during midweek, when Premier Sports closed as they used a single satellite stream.
 The channels were free-to-air to both domestic and commercial customers from launch, but became a pay subscription channel on 5 August 2010.
 However, the channel is sold independently by Premier Sports, rather than through Sky.
-On 30 June 2010, the video bit rate was increased from 2.8Mbit/s to 4.2Mbit/s.
+On 30 June 2010, the video bit rate was increased from 2.8 Mbit/s to 4.2 Mbit/s.

 Initially, Premier Sports was only available in Great Britain, but became available in Northern Ireland on 3 November 2011.
 Premier Sports Extra was still limited to Great Britain until its closure.

 For many years, Premier Sports was not available on Virgin Media, although negotiations were held in early 2012.
 Talks broke down when the company declined Virgin Media's offer to distribute the channel as a standalone add-on, as it is on satellite, as the former wanted to be bundled into one of the latter's basic TV packages.
 On 25 October 2013, the channel launched on Virgin Media as a free channel, the day before the start of the 2013 Rugby League World Cup; It became a subscription channel on 1 March 2014.
 On 22 August 2014, Premier Sports, along with BoxNation, launched on TalkTalk; it was removed on 9 August 2016.

 In August 2012, Premier Sports launched an online subscription streaming service, run in conjunction with Ustream.
-The 2Mbit/s stream broadcast all events and programming on the TV channel.
+The 2 Mbit/s stream broadcast all events and programming on the TV channel.

 In April 2013, Premier Sports launched their own online player to replace the Ustream service.
 The service is available on multiple platforms including iOS and Android.
 As well as live streaming, the service also features seven day catch-up and optional season long on-demand content.
 Some sports are also available to view worldwide.

 On 30 April 2018, Premier Sports announced they would launch a Premier Sports 2 channel on the Sky and Virgin platforms after signing a contract with PRO14 Rugby to broadcast every game across the UK for at least the next three years.
 The HD channel was relabelled Premier Sports 1 on 18 July and launched on Virgin Media, replacing the SD version, which simultaneously was relabelled Premier Sports 2.
 New logos were adopted for both Premier Sports and its sister channel FreeSports.